How does Shanklea use the EYPP funding?

 How do Shanklea EYFS use the Pupil Premium Funding?

-3 members of staff will be attending the RWI training for Nursery with a cost £360 including resources.
+This year we are targeting speech and language intervention 2 members of staff will be attending the S&L Training for Nursery with a cost £60.

 Effective Communication and Language